A loving relationship can be an oasis in uncertain times, but nurturing it requires attention, honesty, openness, vulnerability, and gratitude.

 When visual acuity begins to decay with old age, there isn't much of a mystery.
 When eyes fail to develop properly in young children, that's substantially stranger.

-It is often joked that the worst performers are the most unaware at how bad they are, relative to others.
-The extent to which that is true depends heavily on the task at hand
+The worst performers are the most unaware of how bad they are, relative to others.

-Why do are insults between friends cordial, but insults between stranger not?
+Why are insults between friends cordial, but insults between strangers aren't?